Skip to main content

 Telogen Effluvium vs. other hair loss conditions

-It’s important to distinguish Telogen Effluvium from other types of hair loss, as causes, treatment, and recovery expectations differ significantly.
+It is important to distinguish Telogen Effluvium from other forms of hair loss because the underlying causes, treatment approaches, and long-term outcomes can differ considerably.

 Androgenetic Alopecia